 Founded in 1885 as one of the first girls' boarding schools in the country, Roedean provides an outstanding education for 400 day, full and weekly boarding girls from 11 to 18 years.
 The school's ethos: "looking outward, aiming high" is inspired by its stunning 40-acre setting overlooking the cliffs at Brighton across the English Channel.

 Roedean is the only school in the UK to be sited within a National Park, on the coastline and within city boundaries.
 The location is unique.
 The school is in the countryside yet just a few minutes from one of England's most vibrant and creative coastal resorts.
 Brighton offers everything from Regency heritage to beaches, culture and year round festivals, to excellent shopping and restaurants.

 The school is a five minute taxi ride from Brighton station and a 52 minute train journey from London Victoria station.

-One of the UK's largest boarding house refurbishment programme will commence from March 2012 at Roedean, led by award-wining architects Buckley Gray Yeoman.
-The refurbishment project involves the major reconfiguration and redesign of over 200 bedrooms in addition to a number of communal spaces, which will provide areas for socialising and private study.
+One of the UK's largest boarding house refurbishment programme commenced from March 2012 at Roedean, led by award-wining architects Buckley Gray Yeoman.
+The refurbishment project involved the major reconfiguration and redesign of over 200 bedrooms in addition to a number of communal spaces, which providing areas for socialising and private study.